 4.A.
 Inevitable Epochs

 When we allow economic forces to dictate access to ownerless necessities, who then are the owners?
 When a municipality sells the rights of an underground spring to a corporation and then buys that bottled water to distribute to its residents after a disaster, have the true owners of this commodity been compensated?
 Were the owners of this water ever the municipality?
 Did the corporation ever own a thing?
 What happens when we allow investors to speculate on the future price of any commodity?
 Can a transient resource be owned?
 What if the spring did exist, but only a small group of people lacking socioeconomic power knew about it?
 Would they own it?
-If we could reimagine this as a chemical equation instead of an economic one, are the reactant and product sides balanced?
+If we could reimagine this as a chemical equation instead of an economic one, would the reactant and product sides be balanced?

 Borders were artificial agreements of control before the United Nations was ever created to sanction them.
 Pol Pot viewed Cambodia as having lost its glory and thought of the people within its borders as mere implements for the harvest of crops and working in the countryside, misused tools of an agrarian culture from what felt like a recent and misrepresented past.
 Projecting the possible force and trajectory of the parabola that would lob the country backward a few hundred years and knowing that too much knowledge broadly distributed was a threat to his power, he set about an erasure.
 In trying to eliminate any traces of the modern world he aptly embodied it with his destruction of people and culture.